e2eSolutionArchitect/academy/bootcamp/cloud-weekend-for-beginners.md

 ## Program Agenda:

 - What is Cloud?
+Clud basics.
-Why Cloud technology is important?
+- Why Cloud technology is important?
 - How learning Cloud technology helps your career growth?
 Career path in Cloud technology.
 - Which Cloud to learn (AWS/Azure/Google cloud) ? and Why?
 Should I learn all three or anyone?
 - What are the job opportunities in Cloud field?